 Accepting messages from clients and pushing them to the subscribers (MQTT Publish)

 The format of the messages being sent in MQTT is unspecified.
 The message broker does not know (or care) anything about the format of the data and it is up to the system designer to specify an overall format of the data.
-All that being said, JavaScript Object Notation (JSON) has become the lingua franca of IOT.
+All that being said, JavaScript Object Notation (JSON) has become the lingua franca of IoT.

 Cloud providers that use MQTT include Amazon AWS,